WordsPerMinute/you-but-better/README.md

 # you-but-better
-'You, but Butter' is an app to help people keep track of goals using a SMART goal inspired framework.
+'You, but Better' is an app to help people keep track of goals using a SMART goal inspired framework.

 ![](overview.gif)